 2. There shall be at least twice as many nominees as there are persons to be elected for each office and for members-at-large of the Executive Committee.

-3. At its discretion, in order to broaden representation as to field of interest, geographic location, sex, institutional affiliation, age, etc. of the officers of the Division, the Election Committee may place one additional name on the ballot for each office for which election is being held.
+3. At its discretion, in order to broaden representation as to field of interest, geographic location, sex, institutional affiliation, age, etc. of the officers of the Society, the Election Committee may place one additional name on the ballot for each office for which election is being held.

 4. Before a nominee is placed on the ballot, his/her willingness to be a candidate must be confirmed by the Election Committee or APA.

 5. Officers and members-at-large of the Executive Committee shall assume office on the first day following the close of the annual meeting at which their elections are announced, and shall hold office until their successors are elected and assume office in their stead.
 If an officer or member-at-large of the Executive Committee fails to accept his/her election, that place shall be filled by action of the Executive Committee under Article III, Section 8, of these By-laws.

 6. In the event that any society election processes or results are challenged on the basis of alleged irregularities, the Society President shall notify the full Executive Committee by phone, mail, or electronic communication concerning the allegations, and the Executive Committee shall vote on the correctness of the challenge.
 If the challenge is supported by a majority vote of the responding members of the Executive Committee, the election for the affected office(s) shall be speedily re-conducted by a special mail or electronic ballot of the Society membership.

 1. The annual meeting of the Society shall take place during the annual convention of the American Psychological Association and in the same locality.
 The Society shall seek to coordinate its program with and participate in the program of the Association, and it shall transact such business and arrange for such activities as are proper to its fields of interest.